viviRbi/vyNote/readme.md

 When we serialize an obj in Java, we convert the data into byte streams that then later convert back into the copy of the original data

 ## How do you serialize / deserialize an object in Java?
-- To serialize an obj in Java, we implement Serializable interface. transient is a keyword we use to avoid being save
+- To serialize an obj in Java, we implement Serializable interface.
+- JVM skips transient variables during the serialization process.
+That means the value of the age variable is not stored when the object is being serialized.
 - Create file output stream, object output stream and use its write object methode then close all stream
 ```java
 Student st = new Student("ABC","HighSchool");